The maximum likelihood degree of Fermat hypersurfaces: Introduction

 Section \ref{closedformula} is dedicated to closed formulas for two special families of Fermat hypersurfaces, namely $F_{n,2}$ and $F_{2,d}$.
 The first formula is an application of the results achieved in Section \ref{solutionfinding}, while the second one is obtained using topological arguments and is amazingly simple, based exclusively on the congruence modulo $6$ of the degree $d$.

-The last section reports the computational results by mean of comparison tables between the times needed to run the naive algorithms and the improved algorithms.
-It is immediate to see that the advantages of the second one are remarkable when $d\ll n$.
+The last section reports the computational results by mean of comparison tables between the running times of the naive algorithms and the improved algorithms.
+It is immediate to see that the advantages of using the second one are remarkable when $d\ll n$.
 As a conclusion we include a table with the maximum likelihood degrees for the Fermat hypersurfaces that have been computed so far.

-\paragraph{\bf Acknowledgments} The content of \cite{HuhSturmfels} has been the topic of a series of lectures taught by Bernd Sturmfels at the summer school \emph{Combinatorial algebraic geometry} in Levico Terme in June 2013.
-This paper arises from an exercise he suggested during a training session.
-We thank Bernd Sturmfels for having pushed and encouraged us to go into depth on the matter.